-In Jailhouse terms, the RTOS (inmate) runs in a cell.
+In Jailhouse terms, the inmate (RTOS) runs in a cell.
 A configuration file describes which hardware resources are assigned to this cell.
 This configuration file contains descriptions of the following:

-- CPU cores assigned to the cell
+- · CPU core(s) assigned to the cell

 - · Interrupt lines assigned to the cell

-- Memory regions assigned to the cell
+- · Memory regions assigned to the cell

 - · Virtual PCI devices used for communication between cells

-There is also a root cell configuration that describes the hardware prior to the hardware partitioning.
+There is also a root cell configuration that describes the hardware assigned to the inmate prior to the hardware partitioning.